-Add in the ‘apocalyptic’ devastation caused in Puerto Rico, after getting hit by Hurricanes Irma and Maria, the deadly Central Mexico earthquake, as well as the threat of nuclear, chemical or biological attacks from North Korea and a bleak picture starts to form.
+Add in the ‘apocalyptic’ devastation caused in Puerto Rico, after getting hit by Hurricanes Irma and Maria, the deadly Central Mexico earthquake, the wildfires in California, as well as the threat of nuclear, chemical or biological attacks from North Korea and a bleak picture starts to form.

 Despite the despair and devastation caused during and after large scale natural disasters, they tend to bring out a resolute willingness to help others in need.
 Armed with social media and smart phones, volunteers from across the country arrived and “motored, rowed, and waded into dangerous waters to save family, friends and total strangers,” wrote The Washington Post.
 Working along-side Texas police, firefighters, the National Guard, the Coast Guard, government agencies, religious groups, and disaster relief organizations - the response to those impacted by Hurricane Harvey was unprecedented.

 A month after Hurricane Harvey wreaked havoc across much of southern Texas and neighboring states, communities and individuals are still recovering and starting to rebuild.
 BCFS Health and Human Services (BCFS), an agency that provides disaster relief services and contracts with state and federal governments, is working with the Texas Department of Emergency Management and the Texas Commission on Health and Human Services to provide and operate temporary shelters for housing and medical facilities to the victims of Hurricane Harvey in two locations: Orange, Texas (in Orange County) and Port Arthur (in Jefferson County).